steve981cr/node-baseapp/docs/1-setup.md

 ---
 ## The app.js file
 * Express-generator populated the app.js file but we need to make some changes to reflect the modifications to the file structure and the npm packages we added.
-* the app.js contains all the below revisions.
+* the app.js file contains all the below revisions.
 ### The changes made:
 * Change the variable declarations from var to const.
 * Add imports for the session, flash and environmental variables packages we installed.
 * Log the port that the app is listening on.
 * Add middleware for session and flash.
-* We are only using one router file so remove the usersRouter and rename indexRouter to just router.
 * Change the location of the error.ejs file since we moved it to the pages folder.

 ---